muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 ## Features
 * More visible HP counter
 * Token and hold counter on wrist
-* Player count for online leaderboards
+* Player count for online leaderboards; see how you stack up!
-  * Incompatiible with TNHTweaker
+  * Incompatible with [*TakeAndHoldTweaker*](https://h3vr.thunderstore.io/package/devyndamonster/TakeAndHoldTweaker/); feature will be disabled!

 Enable/disable these features in your mod manager's *Config editor*.

-**The [TNH Leaderboard Player Count](https://h3vr.thunderstore.io/package/muskit/TNH_Leaderboard_Player_Count/) has been merged with this mod.
-Please remove that mod as it lacks features and is no longer supported.**
+**NOTE: [*TNH Leaderboard Player Count*](https://h3vr.thunderstore.io/package/muskit/TNH_Leaderboard_Player_Count/) has been merged with this mod.
+If installed, please remove that mod as it lacks features and is no longer supported.**